MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-keyword-dictionary.md

 # Create a keyword dictionary

 Data loss prevention (DLP) can identify, monitor, and protect your sensitive information.
 Identifying sensitive information sometimes requires looking for keywords, particularly when identifying generic content (such as healthcare-related communication), or inappropriate or explicit language.
 Although you can create keyword lists in sensitive information types, keyword lists are limited in size and require modifying XML to create or edit them.
-Keyword dictionaries provide simpler management of keywords and at a much larger scale, supporting up to 100,000 terms per dictionary.
+Keyword dictionaries provide simpler management of keywords and at a much larger scale, supporting up to 100,000 terms per dictionary and and support any language.

 ## Basic steps to creating a keyword dictionary

 The keywords for your dictionary could come from a variety of sources, most commonly from a file (such as a .csv or .txt list) imported in the service or by PowerShell cmdlet, from a list you enter directly in the PowerShell cmdlet, or from an existing dictionary.
 When you create a keyword dictionary, you follow the same core steps: